FDUK/fduk.github.io/Map: Analysis.md

 <iframe width="100%" height="520" frameborder="0" src="https://murray7872.carto.com/builder/a0ec41a0-e842-4393-a513-97bfd5854d46/embed" allowfullscreen webkitallowfullscreen mozallowfullscreen oallowfullscreen msallowfullscreen></iframe>

-In comparison, see the following map between 1867-1907.
+In comparison, see the following map between 1867-1907, showing 1,100 lectures.
 You can see that the majority of lectures were focused in London and the Midlands, although a significant number of activists travelled to Scotland.
 Few were lecturing in the rural hamlets of Wales and Cornwall, in contrast to the 1840s, although Benjamin William Brown and Jane Brown did travel to parts of Devon and Dorset.
 Perhaps this is an indication that activists were more likely to find support in industrial towns or other established centers that had connections to former abolitionists.
 Once again, I tried to filter through date/location/venue, but considering that a) some of the venues are so variable and b) I don't know the exact venue for each activist for every lecture, most venues would come up blank, or 'null.'
 Sometimes, the dates can be rough estimates too without diving into the archive for each activist/lecture, which is unfortunately impossible for me to do right now.

 <iframe width="100%" height="520" frameborder="0" src="https://murray7872.carto.com/builder/130feaeb-7cd5-4b3a-910a-ea367124bc8c/embed" allowfullscreen webkitallowfullscreen mozallowfullscreen oallowfullscreen msallowfullscreen></iframe>